The Democratic Nomination Is Now In View For Joe Biden — And 5 Other Takeaways

 And of those who said beating Trump was most important, Biden won 62%.

-6. Coronavirus is top of mind for voters and campaigns – and so is leadership
+6. Coronavirus is on the minds of voters and campaigns – and so is leadership

 Sanders and Biden canceled rallies in Ohio because of the risk of coronavirus transmission.
 And the Democratic National Committee announced that it would hold the next debate, which takes place Sunday in Phoenix, without a live audience.